Phase transitions, anomalous baryon number violation and electroweak multiplet dark matter: Gauge choice with falls off faster than

 \section{Gauge choice with $A_i^a$ falls off faster than $1/r$}

-We comment on the gauge transformation matrix $U_c$ used in MK configuration \cite{Klinkhamer:1984di} that pushes the gauge field $A_i^a$ falls off faster than $1/r$.
+We comment on the gauge transformation matrix $U_c$ used in MK configuration \cite{Klinkhamer:1984di} which causes the gauge field $A_i^a$ to decay more rapidly than $1/r$.
 We start from the gauge field configuration when $\mu=\pi/2$ (with an additional rotation in Ref.~\cite{Klinkhamer:1984di}):

 applying the gauge transformation:

 where $n=1$ or $2$ regarding on the convention of sign; where $\Theta(r)$ runs rapidly from $0$ to $\pi$ when $r$ runs from $0$ to $\infty$; where $\vec{T}$ are the SU(2) generators, and $\hat{\vec{x}}=\vec{x}/r$.
 The gauge field configuration is transformed into